prof-rossetti/intro-to-python/notes/devtools/google-colab.md

 [Google Colab](https://colab.research.google.com/) enables the remote development and execution of Python programs in the cloud, instead of on your local computer.

-A colab document is essentially a Python notebook in Google Drive.
-Python notebooks use a mix of "code cells" and "text cells" to produce outputs helpful for instructional and presentation purposes.
+A Colab notebook document is essentially a Python notebook in Google Drive.
+These notebook documents contain "code cells" and "text cells".
+In the code cells we write Python.
+In the text cells we can write in Markdown (see this [Markdown Cheat Sheet](https://www.markdownguide.org/basic-syntax/) for more details).

-Here are more essential resources for learning how to use Colab:
+Here are more resources for learning how to use Colab:

   + [Intro to Colab Video](https://www.youtube.com/watch?v=inN8seMm7UI)
   + [Welcome to Colab](https://colab.research.google.com/notebooks/intro.ipynb#)